galexynye/midi-sequencing/src/pages/article/2017-06-01-how-to-build-a-studio/how-to-build-a-studio.md

 subcategory: ['Build A Studio']
 tags: ['gear', 'basics']
 featuredImage: './media/how-to-build-a-home-studio/studio-1.jpg'
+metaDescription: 'Every major piece of gear, software, plugins and more used to build a studio capable of making professional music.'
 ---

 <!-- TODO: Add More Affiliate Links (Or Link To Store) -->